 Robert C. “Bob” Jones

-In 1980, Bob gave up his instruments entirely to devote all his energies to orchestra management.
+In 1980, Bob gave up his instruments entirely and resigned his local and International union offices, for a new 32-yearcareer in orchestra management.
 He was VP & General Manager of the Minnesota Orchestra, President of the Indianapolis Symphony Orchestra, and concurrently President of the National Symphony Orchestra and VP, Music for the John F. Kennedy Center for the Performing Arts.
 He has also held the positions of Executive Director, Long Beach Symphony and Opera Pacific.

 In 2012, Bob and his wife, Susan, returned to their Eastern Shore (MD) second home full-time.
 After a 32-year hiatus from playing his instruments, Bob became sufficiently inspired by Brazilian ragtime, known as choro music, to “reboot” himself as a musician.
 He and Susan, have combined their talents and founded their Brazilian choro ensemble, Zéfiro.
 They also offer a virtuosic program of light classical and novelty pieces with informative and sometimes humorous narrative as The ClariNUTS.
 Both ensembles perform for private and public events, in a variety of venues, around the Mid-Shore region of Maryland.

 He and Susan, have combined their talents and founded the immediately successful choro ensemble, Zéfiro, and later, a spin-off group called ClariNUTS.